Standard Attributes Explained: Making the Compiler Your Code Reviewer

 Scope of deprecated

-[[deprecated]] can be placed on almost any entity: functions, classes, enumerations, enumeration values, variables, template specializations, and namespaces (since C++17).
-This means you can deprecate an entire class, not just individual functions:
+[[deprecated]] can be placed on almost any entity: functions, classes, enums, enum values, variables, template specializations, namespaces (since C++17), etc. This means you can deprecate an entire class, not just individual functions:

 In a switch statement, if a case does not end with a break, execution "falls through" to the next case.
-The compiler warns about this because it might be a forgotten break.
-But sometimes fall-through is intentional—[[fallthrough]] tells the compiler "I meant to do this, don't warn."
+Compilers warn about this because it might be a forgotten break.
+But sometimes fallthrough is intentional behavior—[[fallthrough]] is used to tell the compiler "I did this on purpose, don't warn me."

 Basic Usage